wordofwarning/wordofwarning.org/current/2022-springsummer/gambit/index.md

 #### Details
 FREE: aimed for you to encounter by chance in the city streets.<br>Date: Saturday 20 August 2022<br>Times: *approximately* 12noon-12.45pm, 1.45pm-2.30pm, 3.30pm-4.15pm<br>Location: <a href="https://www.creativetourist.com/venue/st-anns-square" target="_blank">St Ann's Square</a> + environs, Manchester City Centre, M2 7LF

-*You might also catch a glimpse of a rehearsal if you happen to be around MMU Birley Campus in Hulme on Tuesday 16 August, or in MediaCity at Salford Quays on Thursday 18 August!
-See a Preview at 2pm in the Piazza.*
+*You might also catch a glimpse of a rehearsal earlier in the week…<br>We'll be around MMU Birley Campus in Hulme on Tuesday 16 August<br>On Thursday 18 August we're in MediaCity at Salford Quays: 2pm at the Piazza, roaming at other times.*

 #### Access
 Age Advisory: parental/guardian discretion.<br>Features: choreographed movement + playful intervention; no spoken language.<br>Queries: please email <mailto:info@habmcr.org>